 Figure 4.
-Area changes with respect to the year 2015 in cropland (a-c), grassland (d-f), forest (g-i), and urban (j-l) computed for LUCAS LUC, LUH2, ESA POULTER, and MODIS for the PRUDENCE regions Iberian Peninsula (a,d,g,j), Mid-Europe (b,e,h,k), Eastern Europe (c,f,i,l).
+Area changes with respect to the year 2015 in cropland (a-c), grassland (d-f), forest (g-i), and urban (j-l) computed for LUCAS LUC, LUH2, ESA POULTER, MODIS, and HILDA+ for the PRUDENCE regions Iberian Peninsula (a,d,g,j), Mid-Europe (b,e,h,k), Eastern Europe (c,f,i,l).
+In addition, values for LUCAS LUC at different resolution and based on different LUH2 reconstruction are provided.
 Please note that for LUH2 pasture is taken as the grassland class.